ucsdcses/tridev/index.md

 on their own before reaching out for help – the goal of the course is for you to be able to do programming work on your own!

-<iframe src="https://calendar.google.com/calendar/embed?src=eng.ucsd.edu_q7ovv9klsg3v8b7u5t3mggkhcg%40group.calendar.google.com&ctz=America%2FLos_Angeles" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>
+<iframe src="https://calendar.google.com/calendar/embed?src=eng.ucsd.edu_ah9di1m4nd06gfvd88kkjjpjl8%40group.calendar.google.com&ctz=America%2FLos_Angeles" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>

+TODO: update
-The third is **through Canvas**.
+The third is **through Piazza**.
 For each programming assignment, we'll make a frequently-asked questions discussion on Canvas.
 You should refer to that during the assignment if you get stuck or have questions come up; we'll use it to aggregate common issues.
 You can feel free to comment publicly on those